-Six sided vs twelve sided sockets - when to use each?
+Six sided vs twelve sided sockets – what’s the difference?

 Which is better – a six or twelve sided socket (sometimes referred to as six point vs twelve point)?
 Both have their place!
 Here’s a shot of both – six point on the left, twelve sided on the right: